o1xhack/MovieTunes/README.md

 Then search any movie you want to get the result of the playlists recommends from Spotify.

+### API notice

+You need to put your own api token key in the config folder inside every javascript file

 ## MongoDB notice

 Please has your MongoDB setup and open.
 It will create the cs411 database automatically.